usmanbinnaeem/fsnd_capstone/README.md

+# Casting Agency API
+## Motivation for the project
+The Casting Agency API was created as part of the Udacity Full Stack Web Developer Nanodegree Capstone Project.
+The project aims to demonstrate the skills and knowledge gained throughout the course, particularly in developing and deploying web applications using Flask and SQLAlchemy.

+## Project dependencies
+The project has the following dependencies:

+* Python 3.7 or higher
+* Flask 2.0.1 or higher
+* Flask-Migrate 3.1.0 or higher
+* Flask-Cors 3.0.10 or higher
+* SQLAlchemy 1.4.26 or higher
+* psycopg2-binary 2.9.1 or higher
+* pytest 6.2.5 or higher
+* coverage 6.2 or higher

+## Documentation of API behavior and RBAC controls
+The Casting Agency API is a RESTful API that allows users to perform CRUD operations on movies and actors.
+It has the following endpoints:

+## GET /actors
+* Returns a list of actors.
+* Requires the `read:actors` permission.
+* Returns status code 200 and a JSON object with a `success` key and an `actors` key containing an array of actors on success.
+* Sample request: `curl https://my-casting-agency-api.com/actors -H "Authorization: Bearer <access_token>"`

+## POST /actors
+* Adds a new actor to the database.
+* Requires the `create:actors` permission.
+* Returns status code 200 and a JSON object with a `success` key and an `actor` key containing the name of the added actor on success.
+* Sample request: `curl -X POST https://my-casting-agency-api.com/actors -H "Authorization: Bearer <access_token>" -H "Content-Type: application/json" -d '{"name": "John Doe", "age": 35, "gender": "Male"}'`

+## PATCH /actors/{actor_id}
+Updates an existing actor in the database.
+* Requires the `update:actors` permission.
+* Returns status code 200 and a JSON object with a `success` key and an `actor` key containing the updated actor's details on success.
+* Sample request: `curl -X PATCH https://my-casting-agency-api.com/actors/1 -H "Authorization: Bearer <access_token>" -H "Content-Type: application/json" -d '{"name": "Jane Doe"}'`

+## DELETE /actors/{actor_id}
+Deletes an existing actor from the database.
+* Requires the `delete:actors` permission.
+* Returns status code 200 and a JSON object with a `success` key and an `actor` key containing the name of the deleted actor on success.
+* Sample request: `curl -X DELETE https://my-casting-agency-api.com/actors/1 -H "Authorization: Bearer <access_token>"`

+## GET /movies
+* Returns a list of `movies`.
+* Requires the `read:movies` permission.
+* Returns status code 200 and a JSON object with a `success` key and a `movies` key containing an array of movies on success.
+* Sample request: `curl https://my-casting-agency-api.com/movies -H "Authorization: Bearer <access_token>"`

+## POST /movies
+Adds a new movie to the database.
+* Requires the *create:movies* permission.
+* Returns status code 200 and a JSON object with a `success` key and a `movie` key containing the title of the added movie on success.
+Sample request: `curl -X POST http://localhost:5000/movies -H "Authorization: Bearer <ACCESS_TOKEN>" -H "Content-Type: application/json" -d '{"title": "The Shawshank Redemption", "release_date": "1994-10-14"}'`

 ## Instructions to set up authentication

 ### to set up an authentication toy will need to login through this link.